-3.4-2 CLEAN OR REPLACE ALL SYSTEM PIPING AND HEATING UNITS
+3.4.1 CLEAN OR REPLACE ALL SYSTEM PIPING AND HEATING UNITS

-Arrange for chemical and mechanical cleaning of the entire system.
-A chemical treatment company should be consulted for the proper means of this chemical cleaning.
+Arrange for chemical or mechanical cleaning of the entire system.
+A chemical treatment company should be consulted for the proper means of any chemical cleaning.

-Replace any piping considered to be deteriorated beyond safe or cleanable condition.
-Flush the system clean, being certain to isolate the boiler.
+- Replace any piping considered to be deteriorated beyond safe or cleanable condition. - Flush the system clean, being certain to isolate the boiler. - Inspect, repair as necessary, or replace system air control devices. - Install gauge glasses on air expansion tanks and install a tank fitting in the system connection to the tank. - Install a strainer in boiler return piping.